anzr299/gguf2ov/README.md

 **Greedy decoded strings are not a valid parity test.** At 100% top-1 agreement a single near-tie can still flip and cascade over a rollout: an early version of this tool reported a "mismatch" purely because torch enumerated "Italy, Germany" and OV said "Germany, Italy".

-## Gotchas handled for you

-1. **optimum-intel silently int8-compresses** models above ~1B params on export.
-Covered by the two guards above.
-2. **`save_pretrained` on an OV model does not copy tokenizer files.**
-   `AutoTokenizer.from_pretrained(ov_dir)` then returns an empty-vocab tokenizer *with no exception*; prompts tokenize to `[]` and generation dies with `IndexError: index -1 is out of bounds for dimension 1 with size 0` deep inside transformers' sampling loop.
-   `convert` copies the tokenizer and the smoke test asserts a non-empty tokenization.
-3. **Split GGUFs** (`-00001-of-00003.gguf`) cannot be loaded by transformers at all.
-Merge them first with `llama-gguf-split --merge` and pass the merged file.

-Validated with transformers 5.10.2, gguf 0.19.0, optimum-intel 2.0.0, openvino 2026.2.0.